 “Taking care of myself was not a selfish act.
-In fact, it helped more people than I ever could have planned for.
 It helped me immensely but it also helped my colleagues, it helped my kids, it helped me show up for my husband.”

 Ketamine is not FDA-approved for the treatment of depression or anxiety.
 Learn more about off-label uses here.

 Side effects of ketamine treatment may include: altered sense of time, anxiety, blurred vision, diminished ability to see/hear/feel, dry mouth, elevated blood pressure or heart rate, elevated intraocular or intracranial pressure, excitability, loss of appetite, mental confusion, nausea/vomiting, nystagmus (rapid eye movements), restlessness, slurred speech, synesthesia (a mingling of the senses).

 Do not proceed with ketamine treatment if any of the following apply to you:

 - Allergic to ketamine

 - History of elevated intraocular or intracranial pressure